 Variable power/suction

-This allows you to increase the suction for tough areas, or decrease it for cleaning items like rugs or curtains.
+This is a common feature and allows you to increase the suction for tough areas, or decrease it for cleaning items like rugs or curtains.
 Many models will have a 'boost' mode for extra power, but this will drain the battery faster.

 Battery

-Lithium-ion (Li-ion) batteries are the most common battery type in stick vacs.
-They're generally better-performing and longer-lasting than nickel-cadmium (NiCd) and lead-acid batteries, which are found in older models.
+Lithium-ion (Li-ion) batteries are the most common battery type used in stick vacs.
+They're generally better-performing and longer-lasting than nickel-cadmium (NiCd) and lead-acid batteries, which are found in older vacuum models.

 Check the warranty details for the battery.
 Some warranties only cover the battery for a few months, even if they cover the cleaner itself for a year or more.

-Many brands such as LG (and more recently, Dyson) offer you the ability to easily swap out your stick vacuum battery for a spare pre-charged one which means extra running time for you.
+Many brands offer you the ability to easily swap out your stick vacuum battery for a spare pre-charged one which means extra running time for you.
 A good stick vacuum battery will hold enough charge for you to do what you need to do without frequently running out of juice.
 Some have battery indicators so you know in advance when your charge is running low.

 Eventually your battery will lose its ability to hold a charge.
 Once that happens, it's usually cheaper to upgrade your model, unless the battery can be easily switched out for a reasonably-priced replacement.
 Spare batteries can cost up to $199.